SCHEDULE OF EVENTS FOR CAMP NECON 44

 8:00 a.m.
 Breakfast

-9:00 a.m Registration, Dealers Room, and Art Show Open in the Dean Center
+9:00 a.m Registration, Dealers Room, and Art Show Open in the Jean Center

-After Thursday, Registration will move to the Dean Center (the home of most Camp Necon programming) for the remainder of the convention.
-This is also when and where we’ll start stuffing and distributing the Goody Bags, so please make sure to grab yours!
+After Thursday, Registration will move to the Jean Center (the home of most Camp Necon programming) for the remainder of the convention.

 ** All Weekend (Pending Availability)!** Tarot Readings with Trisha J. Wooldridge

-Last year, the incomparable Trisha J. Wooldridge offered to provide tarot readings for any interested Campers and the response from our community was through the roof!
-As such, and because she’s so generous, Trisha has again offered to provide readings across the weekend pending her availability.
+Trisha J. Wooldridge has once again offered to provide tarot readings for any interested Campers across the weekend pending her availability.
 Sign up sheets will be at Registration and scheduling appointments will be between Trisha and the individual Campers.

 Jim Moore was one of the greatest friends and champions our community will ever know, and no one was more encouraging to his fellow writers (a fact immortalized across countless memes and Errick Nunnally-designed tee shirts).
-It is in his spirt, and to honor him, that Camp Necon will open the James A. Moore “ABC” Creative Parlour, a space for ALL Campers to feed their muses, ALL weekend.
-Campers can write, draw, perhaps break into a small group to collaborate or give / receive feedback; in short, anything we can do to encourage one another’s art.
+It is in his spirit, and to honor him, that Camp Necon will open the James A. Moore “ABC” Creative Parlour, a space for ALL Campers to feed their muses, ALL weekend.
+Campers can write, draw, perhaps break into a small group to collaborate or give/receive feedback; in short, anything we can do to encourage one another’s art.
 We know Jim would approve.

-Hey there, first time Campers!
-Here’s your chance to show off your work and introduce yourself to the Camp Necon Family!
+New to Camp Necon?
+Here’s your chance to share your work with us and introduce yourself to the group!

 12:00 p.m.
 Lunch; Registration, Dealers Room, and Art Show Close